TuomoKu/SPX-GC/README.md

 # Control SPX-GC with external devices such as Elgato Stream Deck... <a id="controlApi"></a>

 <img align="left" width="100" height="100" src="screenshots/streamdeck.png">
-SPX-GC (v.1.0.8+) rundowns can be loaded and controlled with external devices with http-get commands.
+SPX-GC (v.1.0.8+) rundowns can be loaded and controlled with external devices with http GET/ POST commands.
 See available commands here:

 ```